daveavi/CM_coding_task/README.md

 Before running startWithSSE.sh or startNoSSE.SH:
-    - run this command on terminal to give them executable permissions: chmod -x {"scriptName"}.
+    - run this command on terminal to give them executable permissions: chmod +x {"scriptName"}.
 After that simply run the script by typing in the name of the script.